Warton, Lancaster: History

 Until the 18th century, Warton was a minor provider of limestone quarried from Warton Crag.
 With the invention of the steam locomotive this industry boomed, causing Carnforth, the small hamlet where the local railway station was placed, to expand and outgrow Warton in a matter of decades.
 A number of the old 17th century lime kilns can still be found dotted around Warton Crag.

-The advancement of Carnforth's iron industry and locomotive progress meant that Warton expanded as a place for the workforce to live, and a number of cheap terraced housing filled up the gaps on Main Street around the turn of the 20th century.
+The advancement of Carnforth's iron industry and locomotive progress meant that Warton expanded as a place for the workforce to live, and a number of cheap terraced houses filled up the gaps on Main Street around the turn of the 20th century.
 By the 1940s Warton had two council estates, a large number of shops and at least two public houses.
 Warton has had a cricket club since 1907 and they were crowned Westmorland League champions for the first time in 2007.